Intr0nix/notes/learning_notes.md

 - then add the offset to the starting addr to get the memory addr where the string is written
 - then write this address to the stack, so it will used for the instruction pointer after the ret
 - remember to use **$ (python exploit.py ; cat) | program** if needed

+#### Format string exploit

+- With **printf()** you can use **'%x / %s / %d'** to leak values from the stack
+- first spam many **%x** until you find the place of the stack, where your input will be stored
+- then you know the **%x** padding until your input shows up
+- you can then find the address of a variable for example and write it as input
+- then you can use **%n** to write to that address and therefore change the value of the variable

+### Global Offset Table

+- has the addresses of different functions

+### Global Linkage Table

+- pushes the index on the stack, then starts the linking process which will look up the address value in the Global Offset Table